 Top of the page

 COVID-19 is caused by a virus.
 It can cause a fever, a cough, shortness of breath, and other symptoms.
-COVID-19 mainly spreads person-to-person through droplets from coughing and sneezing.
+COVID-19 mainly spreads through droplets from coughing, sneezing, breathing, and singing.
 The virus also can spread when people are in close contact with someone who is infected.

 Most people have mild symptoms and can take care of themselves at home.